 VII.
 Frequently Asked Questions (FAQ)

-Q2: Is Black Hat SEO still effective in 2025?
+Q2: Is a quantity over quality approach still effective in 2025?

 Q4: Is Grey Hat SEO a safe compromise?